Low Level API¶

 .

 The next steps consist in appending some commands in the path buffer.
-The command encoding depends on the platform specific format.
+The command encoding depends on the target specific format.
 When the buffer is too small to add the new command, the implementation has to return a value that indicates the number of bytes the array must be enlarged with.

 List of commands: